-SHW245.9.2 the individual must request an application

-from AQHA to be eligible to participate in this program.
+SHW245.9.2 the individual must request an application from AQHA to be eligible to participate in this program.
 The application must be submitted and approval must be received prior to participating in the AQHA-approved show.
 A letter will be sent to the applicant either confirming or denying the application.
 If the application is approved, the letter must be presented to the show secretary at time of entry;

-SHW245.9.3 the following items must be submitted with the application: verification that the individual is enrolled in I2 credit hours per semester, signature of college or university equestrian team coach or equine program instructor, list of college or university owned or leased horses that the individual will be showing and photocopy of student identification;
+SHW245.9.3 the following items must be submitted with the application: verification that the individual is enrolled in 12 credit hours per semester, signature of college or university equestrian team coach or equine program instructor, list of college or university owned or leased horses that the individual will be showing and photocopy of student identification;

 SHW245.9.4 for AQHA purposes the spring semester will be from January I - June 30 of the current year and the fall semester will be from July I - December 3I of the current year.

 SHW250.
-LEVELING - YOUTH, AMATEUR, OPEN DIVISIONS- Youth and amateur division classes will be based on the exhibitive classes with the evention of eattle and tor's show record.
+LEVELING - YOUTH, AMATEUR, OPEN DIVI-SIONS- Youth and amateur division classes will be based on the exhibitor's show record.
 Open division classes, with the exception of cattle and halter classes, will be based on the horse's record.
 Open division cattle and halter classes will be leveled by exhibitor record.
+Rookie eligibility for horse and exhibitor is based on lifetime points earned by class.
+Open level I eligibility is based on lifetime points and money earned by class.
+Horse and rider eligibility, for all other levels, is calculated on a three-year cumulative time period of November I through October 3I to determine the horse and rider eligibility level(s) for the next competition year.

 SHW 250.1 Classes based on exhibitor performance are those in the I) amateur 2) youth and 3) open division halter and cattle only.

 SHW250.2 Classes based on horse performance are open division, excluding halter and cattle.

 SHW250.3 Exhibitors must designate which level they are entering.
-If no specific level is designated he/she will automatically be placed in Level 3 (Open).
+If no specific level is designated he/she will automatically be placed in Level 3.